metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `app_protocol` (String) The application protocol for this port.This is used as a hint for implementations to offer richer behavior for protocols that they understand.This field follows standard Kubernetes label syntax.Valid values are either:* Un-prefixed protocol names - reserved for IANA standard service names (as perRFC-6335 and https://www.iana.org/assignments/service-names).* Kubernetes-defined prefixed names:  * 'kubernetes.io/h2c' - HTTP/2 prior knowledge over cleartext as described in https://www.rfc-editor.org/rfc/rfc9113.html#name-starting-http-2-with-prior-  * 'kubernetes.io/ws'  - WebSocket over cleartext as described in https://www.rfc-editor.org/rfc/rfc6455  * 'kubernetes.io/wss' - WebSocket over TLS as described in https://www.rfc-editor.org/rfc/rfc6455* Other protocols should use implementation-defined prefixed names such asmycompany.com/my-custom-protocol.
+- `app_protocol` (String) The application protocol for this port.
+This is used as a hint for implementations to offer richer behavior for protocols that they understand.
+This field follows standard Kubernetes label syntax.
+Valid values are either: * Un-prefixed protocol names - reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names). * Kubernetes-defined prefixed names: * 'kubernetes.io/h2c' - HTTP/2 prior knowledge over cleartext as described in https://www.rfc-editor.org/rfc/rfc9113.html#name-starting-http-2-with-prior- * 'kubernetes.io/ws' - WebSocket over cleartext as described in https://www.rfc-editor.org/rfc/rfc6455 * 'kubernetes.io/wss' - WebSocket over TLS as described in https://www.rfc-editor.org/rfc/rfc6455 * Other protocols should use implementation-defined prefixed names such as mycompany.com/my-custom-protocol.
 - `name` (String) The name of this port within the service.
-This must be a DNS_LABEL.All ports within a ServiceSpec must have unique names.
-When consideringthe endpoints for a Service, this must match the 'name' field in theEndpointPort.Optional if only one ServicePort is defined on this service.
+This must be a DNS_LABEL.
+All ports within a ServiceSpec must have unique names.
+When considering the endpoints for a Service, this must match the 'name' field in the EndpointPort.
+Optional if only one ServicePort is defined on this service.
-- `node_port` (Number) The port on each node on which this service is exposed when type isNodePort or LoadBalancer.
+- `node_port` (Number) The port on each node on which this service is exposed when type is NodePort or LoadBalancer.
 Usually assigned by the system.
-If a value isspecified, in-range, and not in use it will be used, otherwise theoperation will fail.
-If not specified, a port will be allocated if thisService requires one.
-If this field is specified when creating aService which does not need it, creation will fail.
-This field will bewiped when updating a Service to no longer need it (e.g. changing typefrom NodePort to ClusterIP).More info: https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport
+If a value is specified, in-range, and not in use it will be used, otherwise the operation will fail.
+If not specified, a port will be allocated if this Service requires one.
+If this field is specified when creating a Service which does not need it, creation will fail.
+This field will be wiped when updating a Service to no longer need it (e.g. changing type from NodePort to ClusterIP).
+More info: https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport
 - `protocol` (String) The IP protocol for this port.
-Supports 'TCP', 'UDP', and 'SCTP'.Default is TCP.
+Supports 'TCP', 'UDP', and 'SCTP'.
+Default is TCP.
-- `target_port` (String) Number or name of the port to access on the pods targeted by the service.Number must be in the range 1 to 65535.
-Name must be an IANA_SVC_NAME.If this is a string, it will be looked up as a named port in thetarget Pod's container ports.
-If this is not specified, the valueof the 'port' field is used (an identity map).This field is ignored for services with clusterIP=None, and should beomitted or set equal to the 'port' field.More info: https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service
+- `target_port` (String) Number or name of the port to access on the pods targeted by the service.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.
+If this is a string, it will be looked up as a named port in the target Pod's container ports.
+If this is not specified, the value of the 'port' field is used (an identity map).
+This field is ignored for services with clusterIP=None, and should be omitted or set equal to the 'port' field.
+More info: https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service

 <a id="nestedatt--spec--managed--services--additional--service_template--spec--session_affinity_config"></a>